MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/devtools-extension.md

 1. Display the mouse click position in the DevTools extension panel.
 1. When the user clicks a button in the DevTools extension panel, display a greeting alert in the inspected webpage.

-You can copy the files that are the end result of this step from [Step 4 code](https://github.com/MicrosoftEdge/Demos/tree/main/devtools-extension/sample%204), or create the files yourself by following the instructions below.
+You can copy the files that are the end result of this step from the `Microsoft Edge / Demos` repo > [/devtools-extension/sample 4/](https://github.com/MicrosoftEdge/Demos/tree/main/devtools-extension/sample%204) directory, or create the files yourself by following the instructions below.
+The directory contains the files:
+* `background.js` - added in Step 4.
+* `content_script.js` - added in Step 4.
+* `devtools.html`
+* `devtools.js` - updated in Step 4.
+* `manifest.json` - updated in Step 4.
+* `panel.html` - updated in Step 4.

 The DevTools tool (panel) that you created so far doesn't have direct access to the inspected webpage, and doesn't run until DevTools is opened.
 For this you will use a content script and a background service worker.